 Dr. Singh’s work has had a broad impact on the policy and practice in the U.S. Department of Veterans Affairs (VA), specifically on initiatives to improve the communication of test results.
 "Working in close partnership with clinical operations leaders, we helped develop and disseminate several guidance documents for the field," says Dr. Singh.
 "Our research has thus far informed three toolkits to help people on the front lines manage test results-related safety issues."
 In addition, he co-developed the national VA policy on communication of test results to patients and providers.
-This policy is in place at all of the more than 150 VA facilities and collectively impacts care for millions of patients.
+This policy is in place at all VA facilities and collectively impacts care for millions of patients.

 In addition to his research on diagnostic errors, Dr. Singh has worked for many years to bring diagnostic error into the limelight through conferences that bring together experts in the field.
 He helped organize the AHRQ-supported Diagnostic Error in Medicine conference series, where researchers, practitioners, patients and experts discuss ways to advance the field of diagnostic error prevention.
 Some of his recent work involves developing learning health systems that can measure and improve diagnostic safety.
 His team authored an AHRQ Issue Brief on this topic and are now working with AHRQ to develop additional resources to enable health care organizations to work on diagnostic safety.

 "Ultimately," says Dr. Singh, "it's all about making a difference in patient outcomes and changing the system where we clinicians practice so we can give the best possible care."
 His research on diagnostic error has received much national recognition.
 In 2012, he received the AcademyHealth Alice S. Hersh New Investigator Award for high impact research, and in 2014, he received the prestigious Presidential Early Career Award for Scientists and Engineers (PECASE) from President Obama for his pioneering work in the field.
 His research team was awarded the VA Health System Impact Award in 2016.

 Principal Investigator: Hardeep Singh, M.D., M.P.H., Professor of Medicine – Health Services Research

 Institution: Houston VA & Baylor College of Medicine, Houston, Texas